olulesi/sei-project-4/README.md

 ### User Model Edit Profile

-Had to create a nest user serialiser for the edit profile request to show the editable and required fields only
+Had to create a nested user serialiser for the edit profile request to show the editable and required fields only.

 ```
 class NestedUserSerializer(serializers.ModelSerializer):